-All programs must make clear and direct reference in their materials (in a printed handbook and/or on the web) to the policies detailed below.
-Programs must also detail any additional program requirements, to the extent that they differ from The Graduate School’s (TGS) policies.
+All programs must make clear and direct reference in their materials (in a printed handbook and/or on the web) to the policies detailed below and any additional program requirements, to the extent that they differ from The Graduate School's (TGS) policies.

-Cases of improper academic and/or research conduct, and inappropriate or unprofessional behavior are considered outside the boundaries of “satisfactory academic progress”.
-These cases are addressed according to the University’s existing disciplinary procedures, and may result in a range of sanctions up to and including exclusion from the University.
+Cases of improper academic and/or research conduct, and inappropriate or unprofessional behavior are considered outside the boundaries of "satisfactory academic progress."
 Resources for these cases can be found here:

 - TGS Academic Integrity policy